bluedynamics/bda.plone.orders/README.rst

 - [OK] Extend plone.app.workflow to throw a LocalrolesModifiedEvent

-- Add customer_role index storing all usernames which have customer role on several areas of the portal
+- [OK] Add customer_role index storing all usernames which have customer role on several areas of the portal

 - add is_customer utility